The mountain of a thousand facets

 Which Haute Tarentaise pass is the most used by the Tour de France?

 The Cormet de Roselend!
-It has been climbed 14 times by the Grande Boucle, most recently in 2023.
-The Col de l'Iseran, meanwhile, has been used 6 times and the Col du Petit Saint-Bernard 4.What is the altitude of the Col de l'Iseran, considered the highest road pass in the Alps?
+It was climbed 14 times by the Grande Boucle, most recently in 2023.
+The Col de l'Iseran, meanwhile, was taken 6 times and the Col du Petit Saint-Bernard 4.What is the altitude of the Col de l'Iseran, considered the highest road pass in the Alps?

-It culminates at 2770m above sea level.
+It culminates at 2770m altitude.
 It's a favorite with cyclists, and part of the legend of the Tour de France.
 Most of the ascent is above 2000m in a high-mountain atmosphere.How high is the Tignes dam?

 181m high!
 Built in 1952, it was at the time the highest arch dam in Europe.
 Today, it remains the highest dam in France.
-The pride of post-war France, it led to the expulsion of the inhabitants of the original village of Tignes, which today lies under water.- In what year was the Parc National de la Vanoise created?
+A post-war French pride, it led to the expulsion of the inhabitants of the original village of Tignes, which is now engulfed under water.- In what year was the Parc National de la Vanoise created?

 Created in 1963, it is France's first national park.
 It was born of the need to protect the ibex, once endangered in the region.